AI-Assisted Decision Making with Human Learning: Acknowledgments

 This example also demonstrates the importance of modeling the human's decision-making process in addition to modeling the ground truth.
 A na\"{\i}ve algorithm, which does not model human decisions but instead bases its feature selection solely on its own estimates, would recommend considering all features to minimize the error from its own perspective.
 In our example, this would result in almost the worst possible error, as shown in Table \ref{tbl:example-mse}.

-Now, consider the scenario in which a learning human repeatedly interacts with the algorithm to make predictions.
-Suppose the human is a very fast learner, such that after using a feature once, they learn its true coefficient for all subsequent predictions.
-If the algorithm selects all features in the first prediction, it incurs a loss of $0.2525$ at that time.
-However, with repeated selections of all features in subsequent steps, the error drops to zero.
-By contrast, if the algorithm repeatedly selects only features $2$ and $3$ (which were optimal in the single-shot scenario), it initially incurs a smaller loss of $0.0925$, but in subsequent predictions, it incurs a loss of $0.09$.
-That is, the error improves due to learning feature $3$, but only to a suboptimal result of $0.09$ in each prediction.
-The reason for this is that the human was never given an opportunity to learn feature $1$.
-Thus, if the algorithm equally weights each repetition, for three steps or more it is better off enduring the initial learning period and allowing the human to make mistakes and improve their {model} over time.
-The choice between these two sequences depends on how the algorithm weights short-term losses versus long-term losses.
+Now, consider the scenario in which the doctor repeatedly interacts with the algorithm to make predictions for a sequence of different patients, and learns from the repeated interaction.
+Suppose that the {doctor} is a very fast learner, such that after using a test once, they learn its true coefficient for all subsequent predictions.
+If the algorithm selects all the tests in the first prediction, it incurs a loss of $0.2525$ at that time step.
+However, with repeated selections of all tests in subsequent steps, the error drops to zero.
+By contrast, if the algorithm repeatedly selects only tests $2$ and $3$ (which were optimal in the single-decision scenario), it initially incurs a smaller loss of $0.0925$, but in subsequent predictions, it incurs a loss of $0.09$.
+That is, the error improves due to learning test $3$, but only to a suboptimal result of $0.09$ in each prediction.
+The reason is that the human doctor never had the opportunity to learn test $1$.
+Thus, if the algorithm weighs each repetition equally, for three steps or more, it is better off enduring the initial learning period and allowing the human to make mistakes and improve their {model} over time.
+The choice between these two sequences depends on how the algorithm weighs short-term losses versus long-term losses.
 When learning is more gradual, the learning phase lasts longer and has higher costs, which, along with the weight assigned to future outcomes, influence the algorithm's choice as well.
-This second example captures Tradeoff \ref{tradeoff2}: the algorithm trades off the value of teaching the human (the ``growth'' mindset) vs. helping the human perform as best as they can with their current beliefs (the ``fixed'' mindset).
-The contrast between the algorithm's choices in the one-shot and the learning scenarios demonstrates the importance of taking human learning into account {when considering human decision-making in repeated interactions. }
+This captures Tradeoff \ref{tradeoff2}: the algorithm trades off the value of teaching the human (the ``growth'' mindset) vs. helping the human perform as best as they can with their current beliefs (the ``fixed'' mindset).
+The contrast between the algorithm's choices in the single-decision and the learning scenarios demonstrates the importance of taking human learning into account when considering human decision-making in repeated interactions.